We Have A Couple of Questions About Black Kitchen Sinks

-Here's an exciting new kitchen trend to love, or maybe hate.
-Most kitchen sinks are often white or stainless, but lately I've seen more and more of an unusual new feature: the black kitchen sink.
-Yes, black.
-You can find black sinks in metal, or ceramic, or even marble.
-Whether you love this look, or hate it, you've got to admit that it definitely draws the eye.
-But we still have some questions.
+Here’s an exciting new kitchen trend to love or maybe hate.
+Most kitchen sinks are often white or stainless, but lately, I’ve seen more and more of an unusual new feature: the black kitchen sink.
+You can find black sinks in metal, ceramic, or even marble.
+Whether you love this look or hate it, you’ve got to admit that black sinks definitely draw the eye—but there are definitely some pros and cons.

-This is definitely not a look that's universally popular.
-When I queried some coworkers about their thoughts on black sinks, Ariel, the News and Culture Editor at Kitchn, just said they were "too scary."
-It's definitely a bold choice, and one that may not be advisable if you're planning on selling your house anytime soon.
-As far as maintenance is concerned, this depends a lot on the material you choose.
-Black porcelain can show smudges, and black metal may not be the best choice if you have hard water, but black granite composite sinks get great reviews.
+This is definitely not a universally popular look.
+When I queried some coworkers about their thoughts on black sinks, Ariel, the News and Culture Editor at Kitchn, just said they were “too scary.”
+It’s definitely a bold choice and one that may not be advisable if you’re planning on selling your house anytime soon.

 Still intrigued, despite these reservations?
 Here’s a little inspiration.